LLNL/GRAPE/README.md

     grape publish
-    Merges/Squash-merges/Rebases the current topic branch <type>/<username>/<descr> into the public <branch>, where <public> is read from one of the <type>:<public> pairs found in .grapeconfig.flow.topicPrefixMappings and .grapeconfig.workspace.submoduleTopicPrefixMappings.
-The branch-dependent publish policy (merge vs. squash merge. vs rebase, etc) is decided using grapeconfig.flow.publishPolicy for the top-level repo and the publish policy for submodules is decided using grapeconfig.workspace.submodulePublishPolicy.
+    Merges/Squash-merges/Rebases the current topic branch <type>/<username>/<descr> into the public <branch>, where <public> is read from one of the <type>:<public> pairs found in .grapeconfig.flow.topicPrefixMappings, .grapeconfig.flow.topicDestinationMappings, and/or .grapeconfig.workspace.submoduleTopicPrefixMappings.
+The
+    branch-dependent publish policy (merge vs. squash merge. vs rebase, etc) is decided using grapeconfig.flow.publishPolicy for the top-level repo and the publish policy for submodules is decided using grapeconfig.workspace.submodulePublishPolicy.

-    Usage:  grape-publish [--squash [--cascade ] | --merge |  --rebase]
+    Usage:  grape-publish [--squash [--cascade=<branch> ] | --merge |  --rebase]
                          [-m <msg>]
                          [--recurse | --norecurse]
                          [--public=<public> [--submodulePublic=<submodulePublic>]]